Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

-Note that $\ld{c}$ waits for $\Tcheckpoint \geq 3\Delta \kappa$ slots before broadcasting $\bprop{c}$ after observing the last checkpointed block before iteration $c$.
-Since $t-\Tcheckpoint>\Theal$, by the safety and liveness of $\chainava$ after $T$ (Lemma~\ref{thm:healing}), the checkpoint-respecting canonical \GHOST chain of $\ld{c}$ at round $t$ contains at least one honest block between $\bprop{c}$ and the last checkpointed block on it from before iteration $c$.
-(As a corollary, $\ld{c}$ extends all of the previous checkpoints seen by itself and all other honest validators.)
-This implies that the prefix of $\bprop{c}$ contains at least one fresh honest block that enters $\chainacc$ by round $t+\Delta+\Tbft$.
+Since $r>\Theal+\Tcheckpoint$, by \lemref{healing}, $\bprop{c}$ contains at least one honest block since an earlier checkpointed block in its prefix from before iteration $c$.
+This implies that the prefix of $\bprop{c}$ contains at least one fresh honest block that enters $\chainacc$ by round $r+\Delta+\Tbft$.

-Next, we show that an adversarial leader cannot make an iteration last longer than $\Delta+\Ttimeout+\Tbft$ for any honest validator.
-Indeed, if an honest validator $\node$ enters an iteration $c$ at round $t$, by round $t+\Delta+\Ttimeout$, either it sees a block become checkpointed for iteration $c$, or every honest validator sends a gadget vote that rejects $\bprop{c}$ or, in the absence of an iteration proposal, rejects checkpointing any block for the iteration.
-In the first case, every honest validator sees a block checkpointed for iteration $c$ by round at most $t+2\Delta+\Ttimeout$.
-In the second case, rejecting gadget votes from over $2n/3 > n/3$ validators appear in $\LOGbft{}{}$ in the view of every honest validator by round at most $t+\Delta+\Ttimeout+\Tbft$.
-Hence, a new checkpoint, potentially $\bot$, is outputted in the view of every honest validator by round $t+\Delta+\Ttimeout+\Tbft$.
+Next, we show that an adversary leader cannot make an iteration last longer than $\Delta+\Ttimeout+\Tbft$ for any honest validator after the initial $\Tcheckpoint$ period elapsed.
+Indeed, if an honest validator $\id$ enters an iteration $c$ at round $r-\Tcheckpoint$, by round $r+\Ttimeout$, either it sees a block (potentially $\bot$) become checkpointed for iteration $c$, or it sends a reject vote for iteration $c$.
+In the first case, every honest validator sees a block checkpointed for iteration $c$ by round at most $r+\Ttimeout+\Delta$.
+In the second case, rejecting gadget votes from over $2n/3 > n/3$ validators appear in $\LOGbft{}{}$ in the view of every honest validator by round at most $r+\Ttimeout+\Delta+\Tbft$.
+Hence, a new checkpoint, potentially $\bot$, is output in the view of every honest validator by round $r+\Ttimeout+\Delta+\Tbft$.